TanzirR/Multilingual-Retrieval-Augmented-Generation-RAG-System/README.md

 ## ❓ Answering Key Questions

-### What method or library did you use to extract the text, and why?
-Did you face any formatting challenges with the PDF content?
+### What method or library did I use to extract the text, and why?
+Did I face any formatting challenges with the PDF content?

 We used **EasyOCR** in conjunction with **pdf2image** to extract text from the PDF. `pdf2image` converts each page of the PDF into an image, which `EasyOCR` then processes to extract text using deep learning models. `unicodedata` and `re` (regex) were used for post-OCR cleaning.